All 4 Each: Co-ops in the Classroom

 The Ontario Co-operative Association and its members work with all levels of the Ontario education system to create awareness of co-operative enterprise and educate young people regarding the benefits and opportunities the sector presents.
 On Co-op has developed projects, materials, and curricula to encourage young people to consider co-ops and credit unions as a viable business enterprise and career option.

 DO YOU WANT TO BE IN THE AUDIENCE WHEN THE CREATE A CO-OP VIDEO CHALLENGE IS BEING HELD?
 Click on the 'Create A Co-op Video Challenge" link to learn more.

 The Ontario Co-operative Association has successfully re-introduced education about co-operatives into classrooms in a unique and fun way.
-This program, called All 4 Each: A unit to inspire a co-operative conscience, teaches students in business, civics, and world studies classes about the 7 principles, the triple bottom line, and other benefits unique to co-operative enterprise.
-We have created our own curriculum, and our lessons have become so popular that others are using them in classrooms across the country.
+This program, called All 4 Each: A unit to inspire a co-operative conscience, engages students in business, civics, and world studies classes about the 7 principles, the triple bottom line, and other benefits unique to co-operative enterprise all in the context of their standard curriculum.
+We have created our own lessons that use co-op examples, and are reaching many hundreds of high school students every term.
+They've become so popular that others are using them in classrooms across the country.

 Kerr Smith, On Co-op’s Education Manager and author of the program, has received international acclaim for his work on the project, and won the 2012 William Hlushko Award for Young Cooperative Educators from the Association of Co-operative Educators.